 Miriam Laing (FL): ‘A Certain Degree of Dishonesty Is Inevitable’

-Laing has spent most of her career working for nonprofit Jewish organizations.
+Miriam Laing (50), a Democrat from Lake Worth, FL, has spent most of her career working for nonprofit Jewish organizations.
 An activist since childhood, she is very involved with Moms Demand Action for Gun Sense in America and lives just 32 miles from Parkland, Florida.
 She believes it is important that her children “understand what it means to be involved in your community and to give back and take responsibility.”

 Do you believe the candidate(s) you support are honest?

 Yes, as honest as is possible for any public figure.
 A certain degree of dishonesty is inevitable in part because candidates are human beings.
 They want to put their best foot forward and show people only what they want them to see.
 I think it’s very difficult for anyone to say publicly, “I made a mistake and I’m sorry and here’s what I’ve done since to fix it.”
 It leaves them open to criticism from voters and the media.
 So it would not surprise me that some dishonesty, even if it’s lying by omission, happens in any campaign.

 You previously indicated that Kamala Harris was your top choice.
 How do you feel about her dropping out?